PrasannaS-atwork/Alexa-Developers-Task/README.md

 Exiting the Game
 To exit, enter:Exit
 Exit
 Note: The current version is case-sensitive.
-Use stone, paper, scissors, or EXIT exactly as shown.
+Use stone, paper, scissors, or Exit exactly as shown.